-All three Fire signs are most harmonious: Sagittarius, Aries, and Leo.
-Fire people excel by doing things in a big, fiery, dynamic way.
-They do not like restraints or being told what to do.
+All three Fire signs are harmonious: Sagittarius, Aries, and Leo.
+Fire people excel by doing things in a big, fiery, dynamic way without restraint or being told what to do.

 I’m the Water person who follows her intuition and does what feels right.
 It is not always easy for us humans to trust and following intuition.
 To do that can feel like an irresponsible aspect of The Fool tarot card.
-But following feelings is made easier for me because of the grand Water trine.
+But following feelings is easier for me due to the grand Water trine.

-See the big triangle leaning to the left in the inner circle of the chart above?
+See the big triangle in the inner circle of the chart above?
 That’s a grand Water trine.
-Each base of the pyramid is one of the Water signs: Pisces, Cancer, and Scorpio.
+Each point of the pyramid is one of the Water signs: Pisces, Cancer, and Scorpio.
+Plus Jupiter is exalted in Cancer, the best sign for expansive, generous Jupiter.

 Planets in a Grand Trine

-Life is good in this incarnation due to that four-planet grand Water trine of the planets Sun, Jupiter, Saturn, and Uranus.
+Life can be good in this incarnation from that four-planet grand Water trine of the Sun, Jupiter, Saturn, and Uranus.
 People often ask me if I’m “psychic” because I read tarot cards.
 Being a Pisces with a grand Water trine — of course I’m psychic!

-And communication planet Mercury in Aquarius trines Neptune in Libra, making an Air trine so I can articulately communicate from the unseen Water world of inner knowing, wisdom, dreams, and the subconscious realm.
+Communication planet Mercury in Aquarius trines Neptune in Libra, making an Air trine.
+I can communicate articulately from the unseen Neptune Water world of inner knowing, wisdom, dreams, and subconscious realms.
+Plus Mercury is exalted in Aquarius, the best sign for Mercury.

-Do the same in your birth chart; look for where you have good luck and ease with trines and sextiles.
+Do the same in your birth chart; look for good luck and ease with your trines and your sextiles.
 These are the areas to cultivate, where your natural talents lie, and where you’ll find the most peaceful and rewarding path in life.
+Where you have squares or oppositions in your chart is where there is work to be done, or consciousness to be raised.

 Jupiter is the largest planet and symbolizes opportunities, expansion, and good fortune.
 My Jupiter is in the Water sign Cancer.
 Jupiter is exalted in Cancer, meaning that Jupiter’s expansive generosity is best expressed through the motherly and compassionate Water sign Cancer.